-If a designer is doing a financial comparison and not getting any output results for installation costs, maintenance costs or salvage values, it is worthwhile confirming that the baseline cost data have been entered.
-If the data have not been entered, results can not be calculated.
+If a designer is doing a financial comparison and not getting any output results for installation costs, controls costs, maintenance costs or replacement time periods, it is worthwhile confirming that the baseline cost data have been entered.
+If the data have not been entered, results cannot be calculated.